shbfrlnc/PRTFLLP-BST/README.md

 # PRTFLLP-BST

+## Download

+Download the project on release page.

+## Intro

-PRTFLLP-BST adalah portfolio landing page template yang dibuat dengan menggunakan Bootstrap v4.
+PRTFLLP-BST is a portfolio landing page template with Bootstrap v4.

-Untuk mendownload source code-nya, silakan kunjungi bagian Releases.

 ## Screencast